Intelligent-Silicon/Clarion-11-IDE/Clarion_11_IDE_Fonts.md

 # Clarion 11 IDE Fonts

 The Clarion 11 IDE has a section where the Fonts for the IDE can be set.
-The GUI doesnt provide any facility to change the text colour.
+The GUI doesnt provide any facility to change the text colour and there isnt an option in the XML sections below.

 You can find this section in ```Tools, Options, IDE, Fonts```.